YuukanOO/uniformcss.com/get-started/fundamentals/api-functions.md

 The `shadow()` function returns values from the shadow map provided a variant is passed in as a parameter. `shadows()` function returns the entire map.

-For more information on which variants are available, visit <a class="hover:underline" href="/get-started/shadows">shadows</a>.
+For more information on which variants are available, visit <a class="hover.underline" href="/get-started/shadows">shadows</a>.

 ```bash
 shadow()